horst-n/PageImageManipulator/README.md

-# PageImage Manipulator beta for ProcessWire 2.3+
+# PageImage Manipulator beta for ProcessWire 2.3+ and Pageimage Manipulator 2 for PW 2.5.11+

 This module provide basic Imagemanipulations for PageImages and Imagefiles